Integrating Large Language Models into Recommendation via Mutual Augmentation and Adaptive Aggregation: Experiment

 \item \textbf{\textit{w/o} Data Augmentation (\textit{w/o} DA)}: In this variant, we remove the data augmentation module while maintaining other components the same.
 Experimental results reveal a obvious decline in performance when this module is excluded.
 This indicates the module's capacity to mitigate data sparsity and long-tail problem, consequently enhancing model performance.

-\item \textbf{\textit{w/o} Prompt Augmentation (\textit{w/o} PA)}: In this variant, we remove the prompt augmentation component, a crucial element of the proposed framework.
+\item \textbf{\textit{w/o} Prompt Augmentation (\textit{w/o} PA)}: In this variant, we remove the prompt augmentation component.
 Experimental results demonstrate a significant degradation in model performance when this module is excluded, thereby validating its essential role.
 By employing the instruction-tuned LLM with prompt augmentation from prior knowledge by conventional recommendation models, we achieve an enhanced model performance, attributable to the capture of different aspects of information.

 \item \textbf{\textit{w/o} Adaptive Aggregation (\textit{w/o} AA)}: In this variant, we substitute adaptive aggregation with uniform aggregation and keep other modules unchanged.
 Experimental results demonstrate a drop in model performance, underscoring the significance of accounting for the user's long-tail coefficient and employing adaptive aggregation.